nanek/mstranslator/README.md

+# DEPRECATED
-# Microsoft Translator API module for node.js
+Microsoft Translator API module for node.js

 NOTE: This module currently only supports V2 of the API which will be discontinued on April 30, 2019. https://docs.microsoft.com/en-us/azure/cognitive-services/translator/migrate-to-v3